Embotics/Scenarios/Deploy-Kubernetes-Cluster-AWS-Kubeadm/README.md

 ## Install the plug-in workflow step package

-This scenario uses the Kubernetes plug-in workflow step package (`wfplugins-k8s.jar`), which provides a plug-in workflow step to add the deployed Kubernetes cluster to vCommander’s inventory as a managed system.
+This scenario uses the Kubernetes plug-in workflow step package (`wfplugins-k8s.jar`), which provides a plug-in workflow step to add the deployed Kubernetes cluster to vCommander’s inventory as a cloud account.
 The completion workflow in this scenario reference this plug-in step.

 Go to [Embotics GitHub / Plug-in Workflow-Steps](https://github.com/Embotics/Plug-in-Workflow-Steps) and clone or download the repository.
 Then in your local version of the repo, browse to the `k8s` directory, which contains the Kubernetes plug-in workflow step package.